HydAu/LKWebsite/blog/source/_posts/building-cloud-apps-with-azure.md

 coverImage: https://cdn.pbrd.co/images/wNAdLQU.png
 ---

-Roaming the web and following the Microsoft developer page through every channel really has its benefits.
+Roaming the web and following the [Microsoft Developer](https://twitter.com/msdev) page through every channel really has its benefits.
 Today I discovered an incredibly valuable book to get started with building apps on the Azure stack.
 198 pages on the topic of tailoring applications for cloud environments<!-- more -->.
 Definitely tune in if you're interested about:
 <br>

 - Automation